uhlik/blendmaxwell/readme.md

 ### features:

-* Compatible with Maxwell Render 3.1.0.0
+* Compatible with Maxwell Render 3.1.0.0 and Blender 2.74
 * UI as close to Maxwell Studio as possible
 * All renderable geometry (except Metaballs)
 * Object hierarchy (not renderable objects are removed unless they have renderable child objects)